It’s been one week since the fantastic SCBWI Houston conference that my fellow Cakers have been blogging about …

 Rimas started us out thinking microscopic, encouraging us to look at the individual words in a sentence (ask yourself which words stick out as successful, which support the overall theme of the story) – to a more general analysis of a specific sentence (Does it build up suspense?
 What does this sentence do structurally?) to poring over whole (or groups of) paragraphs – noticing how their flow makes the story “breathe”.

-We were shown concrete examples of successful word choice/sentence &paragraph structure from classics like Where the Wild Things Are by Maurice Sendak and Maniac Magee by Jerry Spinelli.
+We were shown concrete examples of successful word choice/sentence ¶graph structure from classics like Where the Wild Things Are by Maurice Sendak and Maniac Magee by Jerry Spinelli.
 The excerpts Rimas chose proved how this kind of attention to detail can strengthen a story.

 The idea is that this kind of careful analysis -- from the smallest unit (the individual word) to the largest (the paragraph or chapter) will create a purposeful rhythm in your story.